junxit/us-congress-bills-114/bill.md

   - **(4)** The passenger security screening practices, capabilities, and capacity of such airport.
   - **(5)** The security vetting undergone by aviation workers at such airport.
   - **(6)** The access controls utilized by such airport to limit to authorized personnel access to secure and sterile areas of such airports.
+  - **(7)** The degree to which the government of the country in which such airport is located mandates, encourages, or prohibits the collection, analysis, or sharing of passenger name records.

 ## § 3.
 Security coordination enhancement plan